kriti-raj/Weather-Website/README.md

 # Weather-Website
-Link to the Website is: [Your link here](https://kriti-raj.github.io/Weather-Website/)
+Link to the Website is: [Weather App](https://kriti-raj.github.io/Weather-Website/)